tudat-team/tudat-space/README.md

 # Foreword

 To the ongoing developers of tudat and its ecosystem: I apologise sincerely.
-The code bases have gone through a complete refractoring, but I will motviate and go through each and every one of the changes that the ecosystem has undergone.
+The codebases have gone through a complete refractoring, but I will motviate and go through each and every one of them.
 I also give you my word that I will be here be here to ensure a smooth transition to the accepted changes of the codebase (I will refractor specific changes if it is so desired by the majority).
-There are changes to the development workflow, user workflow, concerning both performance and convention.
-Also, for the first time in my memory of the ecosystem, we have versioning!
+There are changes to the development workflow and user workflow which concern both performance and conventions.
+Also, for the first time in my memory of the environment, we have versioning!

 # Repositories